top of page

 SERVICES: Facility Needs Assessment, Environmental Analysis, Strategic Planning, Business Planning, Schematic Design, Concept Development, Design Development, Construction Administration, and Interior Design.

-RESULT: An in-depth assessment of statewide facilities informed a hub- and-spoke model designed to consolidate offices and better distribute resources.
+APPROACH: MKThink conducted an in-depth assessment of statewide facilities informed by a hub-and-spoke model designed to consolidate offices and better distribute resources.

 bottom of page